-As at 31 December 2023, the Audit Committee was composed of the following persons
+As at 31 December 2022, the Audit Committee was composed of the following persons

-- Piotr Chajderowski,
+- Piotr Chajderowski

 - Eytan Levy,

 - Maciej Matusiak.

-As at 31 December 2023, Maciej Matusiak and Piotr Chajderowski satisfied the requirements of Art.
+As at 31 December 2022, Maciej Matusiak and Piotr Chajderowski satisfied the requirements of Art.
 129.1 of the Act on Certified Auditors (they had the required accounting or auditing qualifications) and the independence criteria set out in Art.
 129.3 of the Act on Certified Auditors.

-The Supervisory Board may also appoint, from among its members, a remuneration committee whose tasks would include drafting proposals for the remuneration of members of the Company's Management Board, and supervising implementation of the Company's incentive plans entitling their participants to subscribe for Company shares or instruments linked to Company shares or their value.
-Such remuneration committee mays consist of two to three members, of whom at least one must be an independent member.
+The Supervisory Board may also appoint, from among its members, a remuneration committee whose tasks would include drafting proposals for the remuneration of members of the Company's Management Board, and supervising implementation of the Company's incentive plans entitling their participants to subscribe for Company shares or instruments linked to Company shares.
+Such remuneration committee mays consist of two to three members, at least one should independent.

-As at 31 December 2023, the Company's Supervisory Board did not have a remuneration committee.
+As at 31 December 2022, there was no remuneration committee at the Company's Supervisory Board.